keyboard_arrow_up

 Variable Power Supplies

-Variable power supplies are able to adjust the output voltage to specific requirements for product testing and design.
-They are not super popular, though, because most electronic products today require regulated power supply.
+Variable power supplies allow users to adjust the output voltage to meet specific requirements, making them ideal for product testing and design applications.
+However, they are less commonly used today as most electronic devices require regulated power supply.

 AC to DC Converters